location-pinSouth Carolina

 Sexual Nursing Home Abuse

 When a senior has mental or physical impairments that prevent them from consenting to sexual relations, the ramifications of sexual abuse can be particularly severe with regard to their physical and emotional well-being.
 Understandably, loved ones and family members are often profoundly impacted by instances of elderly sexual misconduct.
 It is incumbent upon family members to address any potential cases of sexual abuse quickly to safeguard the welfare of their senior loved one.
 If you believe sexual abuse is occurring, contact authorities in South Carolina first.
-Then, contact a nursing home abuse attorney Near Me Walterboro, SC.
+Then, contact a nursing home abuse attorney in Walterboro, SC.

 Some signs to look out for include the following